Product safety

 • All consumer goods must be as safe as reasonably possible.
 Some products are dangerous by nature like power tools.
 These goods must be made as safe as possible and carry instructions and warnings.

-• Toys must carry a UKCA mark or a CE mark and details of the manufacturer or importer.
+• Toys must carry a UKCA mark and/or a CE mark and details of the manufacturer or importer.
 They must be made to meet certain minimum safety standards.
 Many toys need an age and safety warning because they could be dangerous for young children.

 • New and second-hand upholstered furniture must be made of materials which resist fire.
 In most cases the furniture should have a swing ticket showing a lighted match and cigarette, plus a permanent label giving production details.